 Used Toyota GT86 review

-As soon as the GT86 arrived, it was critically acclaimed for its brilliant handling, but that was the icing on a very appealing cake.
-While many driver’s cars are compromised in terms of reliability, practicality or affordability, that isn’t the case with the Toyota.
+While many driver’s cars are compromised in terms of reliability or affordability, that isn’t the case with the Toyota.
 This really is a model that will suit a huge number of people unless ultimate practicality is key.
 The potential fly in the ointment is finding the right GT86 for you, because this isn’t a big-selling car in the UK.
 Owners also tend to hang on to them, so there aren’t huge numbers for sale at any one time.
-But as long as you’re prepared to travel for the right example if necessary, you should be able to source the GT86 of your dreams.
+But as long as you’re prepared to travel or wait for the right example if necessary, you should be able to source the GT86 of your dreams.

 Car group tests